 Wrapbook’s payroll software adds features like multi-factor authentication, strict access controls, online monitoring, and daily data backup to make your production company as safe and secure as possible.

-With better software, you won’t have to figure out how to fix payroll errors, because you won’t be making them in the first place.
+With better entertainment payroll solutions, you won’t have to figure out how to fix payroll errors, because you won’t be making them in the first place.

 At Wrapbook, we pride ourselves on providing outstanding free resources to producers and their crews, but this post is for informational purposes only as of the date above.
 The content on our website is not intended to provide and should not be relied on for legal, accounting, or tax advice.
 You should consult with your own legal, accounting, or tax advisors to determine how this general information may apply to your specific circumstances.